-Cheating is the receiving of a reward for ability of finding an easy way out of an unpleasant situation by dishonest means.
+Cheating is the receiving of a reward for the ability to find an easy way out of an unpleasant situation by dishonest means.

-It is generally used for breaking of rules to gain unfair advantage in a competitive situation.
+It is generally used for breaking of rules to gain an unfair advantage in a competitive situation.

 Why do People cheat in Marriage?

 As funny as this question may sound, some people would say is there any genuine reason for cheating in marriage, and the honest answer is NO!

 But I believe that in everything that happens in this life there must be a reason for it either knowingly or unknowingly.